kaleidawave/kaleidawave.github.io/src/posts/prism-one-point-five.md

 Looking at HN frontpage the average JSON size for `story-preview`s was around `220bytes` whereas the average inner HTML size was around `600bytes`.
 Thus making HTML around `2.5x` larger than it's equivalent JSON representation.

-The figures are a little skewed against HTML as Prism includes identifier classes, which could be reduced if [Prism moved to a index based element lookup system](https://github.com/kaleidawave/prism/issues/31).
+The figures are a little skewed against HTML as Prism includes identifier classes, which could be reduced if Prism moved to a [index based element lookup system](https://github.com/kaleidawave/prism/issues/31).
 And the size factor varies between components depending on how much of the template is made of data compared to static markup.
 There is also the fact some of the literal expressions cannot be reversed so a little bit of extra data is added [3](#foot3).
-These figures are ignoring compression which may have a disproportionate effect between the formats and may the close the size gap.
+These figures are ignoring compression which may have a disproportionate effect between the formats and may close the size gap.
 But both formats aren't great data formats for small efficient data flow. *Inspired by [serde](https://serde.rs/)*, I have some opinions on how compilers and strong types could be used for making more efficient serialization and deserialization.

 <h5 id="jit-vs-partial">On JIT hydration vs partial hydration</h5>